 - you are in a management position in a cooperative and you enjoy there more than a 30% alone, or, with your family members, more than a 50% control.

-If you are an entrepreneur in the normal business sense, acquire pension insurance for self-employed persons (YEL).
-If, on the other hand, you are a farmer, forest owner, fisherman or reindeer herder, take out pension insurance under the under the Farmers’ Pensions Act (MYEL).
+If you are an ordinary entrepreneur, take out pension insurance for self-employed persons (YEL).
+If you are a farmer, forest owner, professional fisherman, reindeer herder or receive a grant or a scholarship, take out pension insurance under the Farmers’ Pensions Act (MYEL).

 If your income is under the lower threshold but you satisfy the other requirements for insurance, you can take out pension insurance voluntarily.
 You can also take out voluntary insurance if you are on a state pension and you run a business.